 Stock charts are the foundation of technical analysis to the extent that technical analysts use charts almost exclusively.
 Stock charts provide a graphical representation that depicts price action and market data of the underlying security in a structured format.
 To the skilled chart reader, it provides an insight to the psychology of traders and balance of buying and selling pressure at that point in time and makes the recognition of trend lines and chart patterns possible.

 Modern charting and trading software have made charting a far less cumbersome process of drawing price movements on graph paper, reducing it to a very simple practice that can be accomplished in a few clicks.
 This has allowed technical analysts to shift quickly between different time frames and to quickly apply a range of technical indicators to a price chart.

 Types of Stock Charts

 Bar charts and candlestick charts are the most widely used price charts, followed by line charts.
-Point and Figure charts, Kagi charts and Renko charts are not as widely used as they do not plot price action over a given time-frame.
-They also do not keep track of volume levels.
-For these reasons, oscillators and moving averages that are dependent on a fixed time-frame cannot be applied to these types of charts.
+Point and Figure charts, Kagi charts and Renko charts are not as widely used as they do not plot price action over a given time-frame or period.
+For this reason, indicators, such as oscillators and moving averages, as well as volume levels that are dependent on a fixed time-frame cannot be applied to these types of charts.